-US intelligence officials warn voting could be hacked.
-A Raytheon expert offers four ways to meet the threat
+US officials warn voting could be hacked.
+A Raytheon expert offers five ways to meet the threat

-On February 12, top U.S. intelligence officials warned the Senate Intelligence Committee that the nation must strengthen its defenses against hostile interference in coming elections.
-While Russia is already spreading disinformation through social media and other channels, the officials said, it could also try to hack actual voting systems.
+While Russia is already spreading disinformation through social media and other channels, U.S intelligence officials said, it could also try to hack actual voting systems.

 “There should be no doubt that Russia perceives that its past efforts have been successful and views the 2018 midterm US elections as a potential target for Russian influence operations,” said U.S. Director of National Intelligence Dan Coats.
 “Frankly, the United States is under attack…by entities that are using cyber to penetrate virtually every major action that takes place in the United States.”

 The unified call to action from U.S. intelligence agencies highlights the danger to our democracy should an adversary be able to alter votes.
-Michael Daly, chief technology officer for cybersecurity and special missions, explains that cybersecurity is critical to national security.
+Cybersecurity is critical to national security, according to Daly.

 “Nothing is immune from the cyber threat.
 Not our airports, power plants, banks or hospitals.
-Not even our voting systems, the very basis of our democracy," Daly said.
+Not even our voting systems, the very basis of our democracy," he said.

 3. States should engage their vendors and IT organizations (across the end-to-end chain) to conduct technical testing to ensure systems are secured.
 This includes patching, segmentation, monitoring, wireless configurations, hardening to remove unnecessary applications and ensuring there are multiple redundancies and methods of validation.

 4. State officials should contact the U.S. Department of Homeland Security and their National Cybersecurity and Communications Integration Center for help.
 That’s where they’ll find trained professionals ready to help with lessons learned from prior engagements.